Teriks/libasm_io/library-documentation.md

 Read a file as a string into memory, and return the pointer to the string in RAX.
 The RDI register should point to a null terminated string containing a file name before the call.
-Ehen your done with the returned string, you need to call **'free_mem'** on it to dispose of the allocated memory.
+When your done with the returned string, you need to call **'free_mem'** on it to dispose of the allocated memory.

 read_file will return 0 in RAX if the file could not be opened, if the file is empty, it will point to an empty string and you will still have to call **'free_mem'** on it.